|

 At the end of May one the biggest rail enthusiast events of the year took place; Streamliners At Spencer brought together one of the largest gathering of 1940s-1960s "cab units" built by the Electro-Motive Division of General Motors (EMD) and the American Locomotive Company (Alco) for one colorful show.
 We'll take a day-by-day look at the event, starting with Thursday, May 29, as the locomotives began to gather around the turntable at the North Carolina Transportation Museum in Spencer.
-Reading F7 No. 284 came from the United Railroad Historical Society of New Jersey (above).
-Iowa Pacific E8 No. 515 was briefly disguised as Illinois Central No. 4035 on the first day (below).
+Reading F7 No. 284 came from the United Railroad Historical Society of New Jersey (

 Also in attendance was Norfolk & Western 4-8-4 No. 611, a streamlined steam locomotive.
 The J-Class locomotive had just arrived in Spencer where it will be restored to operation as part of the "Fire Up 611" campaign.
 It was given the position of honor on the turntable for the first night photo session.